dmitrybykovsky/hudi/docker/README.md

 ## Prerequisites

   * Docker Setup :  For Mac, Please follow the steps as defined in [https://docs.docker.com/v17.12/docker-for-mac/install/].
 For running Spark-SQL queries, please ensure atleast 6 GB and 4 CPUs are allocated to Docker (See Docker -> Preferences -> Advanced).
 Otherwise, spark-SQL queries could be killed because of memory issues.
-  * kafkacat : A command-line utility to publish/consume from kafka topics.
-Use `brew install kafkacat` to install kafkacat
   * jq
   * /etc/hosts : The demo references many services running in container by the hostname.
 Add the following settings to /etc/hosts
   ```